Michael Spencer contributes to 3rd edition of the legal handbook for disabled children - Mar 2020

 Michael has a particular interest in indirect tax, having spent pupillage in a specialist EU law set.
-He assisted members in a variety of indirect tax and regulatory matters, covering VAT, customs duties, landfill tax and carbon emissions trading.
+He has appeared in the First-tier Tribunal and assisted other members in a variety of indirect tax and regulatory matters, covering VAT, customs duties, landfill tax and carbon emissions trading.

 Michael has developed a strong expertise in EU law.
 Prior to joining Chambers, Michael spent twelve months as a pupil at Monckton Chambers, where he assisted in a broad range of complex commercial EU law matters, covering VAT, customs duties, indirect taxes, environmental law, competition law and the implications of Brexit.
 This built on Michael’s exposure to EU law as a judicial assistant at the Supreme Court and as a solicitor at the Child Poverty Action Group.
 As a tenant, Michael has appeared in numerous immigration appeal hearings involving complex issues of EU law.

 ‘Judicial review trends and forecasts 2019: Public law and technology’ with the Public Law Project - Oct 2019

 Jo Moore, Michael Spencer and Thomas Beamont volunteer at Roehampton University Mock Trial - May 2019